-We finish up with information on the Green Investment Bank’s (GIB) own market report for anaerobic digestion, which moves the bank on with its policy making and investment strategy work on funding within our sector.
+We finish up with information on the Green Investment Bank’s (GIB) own market report for anaerobic digestion.
+This report should prove to be a big boost for Anaerobic Digestion UK.
+Their AD Market Sector Report moves the bank on with its policy making and investment strategy work on funding within our sector.
 The new report will help to inform the GIB’s strategy on debt investment in the sector as well as being a useful resource for the industry and investment community.

 The Integrated Waste Plant (waste and power plant) in Twemlow by Cres Biogas has hit turbulence.
 See more at:

-“The EA objected to the application in February, causing the applicant to make amendments that supposedly answered all its concerns.
+“The EA objected to the Anaerobic Digestion UK application in February, causing the applicant to make amendments that supposedly answered all its concerns.

 The EA’s report prompted the Health Protection Agency to publish concerns for public health, and the local school to withdraw its support.